-The UTDM prides itself in presenting the 3rd generation IDP, which has attempted in addressing the comments made by the MEC for COGTA in 2011/12 adopted IDP in her letter dated 08/12/2011, Auditor General Report for 2010/2011 financial year, inputs made by stakeholders during the 2012/2013 draft IDP in April 2012, Inputs by the IDP Representative Forums meetings as well as self assessment.
+The UTDM prides itself in presenting the 3rd generation IDP, which has attempted in addressing the comments made by the MEC for COGTA in 2011/12 adopted IDP in her letter dated 08/12/2011, Auditor General Report for 2010/2011 financial year, inputs made by stakeholders during IDP Representative Forums meetings as well as self assessment.
 Integrated Planning is central to the Municipality's philosophy as it relates to effective service delivery.